realA10001986/TFC-Switch/README.md

 ### Switches

 The side switches are standard toggle switches, in different sizes.
-I have no specific model for recommendation.
+I have no specific models for recommendation.

+The switch with the green cover is a toggle switch with a safety cover (aka "aircraft guard cover"), it is available on ebay.

 ### Electronics